There is an excellent article in AGRI-NEWS, March 5, 2016, entitled, “Manure delivers soil health, crop nutrient benefits” by Tom C. Doran

 Depending on species and how much precipitation water is getting into that manure, every 1,000 gallons of liquid dairy or liquid swine manure is going to have somewhere between $6 and $35 worth of nitrogen, phosphorous and potassium per 1,000 gallons.

-In addition, the article really recommends taking a proper sample and having the manure tested to know exactly what type of nutrient volumes are being applied.
+Also, the report recommends taking a proper sample and having the manure tested to know what type of nutrient volumes are applied.

 Typically, swine manure contains 58 pounds of nitrogen per 1,000 gallons, 23 pounds of phosphate and 33 pounds of potassium.

-On the other hand, the solid diary manure doesn’t contain as much ammonia and provides about one-half the nitrogen as swine depending on the situation.
+On the other hand, the solid diary manure doesn’t contain as much ammonia and provides about one-half the nitrogen as swine.
 However, the nitrogen content always is higher than phosphorous.

 Midwest Laboratories offers the following basic manure package for $40.00.